CTUAvastLab/JsonGrinder.jl/docs/src/schema.md

 {"a": "hello"}
 ```

-For such cases, we have introduced additional `Entry`, a `MultiEntry,` but we discourage to rely on this feature and recommend to adapt JSONs to have stable schema (if possible).
+For such cases, we have introduced additional `JSONEntry`, a `MultiEntry,` but we discourage to rely on this feature and recommend to adapt JSONs to have stable schema (if possible).
 This can be achieved by modifying each sample before it's passed into the schema.

-Each subtype of `JSONEntry` implements and `update!` function, which recursively update of the schema.
+Each subtype of `JSONEntry` implements the `update!` function, which recursively updates the schema.

 ### Entry
 ```julia